Luminare7/Luminare7/README.md

 # Hi, This is Amos. 👻
 <b>
-  An Italian guy in the world of music, science and finance who enjoys coding to relax and have some fun.
+  An Italian guy in the world of music, science and finance.
 </b>
 <br></br>
 <p align="center">